butwhy0877/dotconfig/README.md

 don't want the hassle. really.

-also to learn how to use the git command line
+also to learn how to use git on the command line

 ## todo
 - [ ] make an install script